-*Ms. Mavis Brown, Math Instructor
+*Ms. Mavis Brown, Math Instructor and Tutor

-*Ms. Marilyn Congress, Reading Instructor
+*Ms. Marilyn Congress, English Instructor and Tutor

-*Mr. Vincent Davidson, Math Instructor
+*Mr. Brandon Coleman, Math Instructor and Tutor

-*Mr. Jason Davidson, Math Instructor
+*Mr. Jason Davidson, Math Instructor and Tutor

-*Ms. Jeffrey Holman, Reading Instructor
+*Ms. Jeffrey Holman, English Instructor and Tutor

-*Ms. Eva Howard, Reading & FAME Instructor
+*Ms. Eva Howard, English Tutor & FAME Instructor

-*Mrs. Joyce French, Reading Instructor
+*Mrs. Joyce French, English Instructor and Tutor

 *Ms. Arlene Godwin, Developmental Tutor & Dev.
 English Instructor